Master of Science in Negotiation and Conflict Resolution

 Columbia University’s Master of Science in Negotiation and Conflict Resolution prepares students to analyze the root causes and dynamics of conflict and to transform disputes through reasoned and resourceful interventions.
 The part-time program is available in two modalities: on-campus* and hybrid option.
 On-campus part-time students take their classes on Columbia’s New York City campus.
 This modality takes 6-7 terms to complete, and fall or spring entry is available.

-The part-time hybrid program option consists of online courses and a 3-week on-campus Intensive Study session in the summer; it takes five semesters to complete and only spring term entry is available.
+The part-time hybrid program option consists of online courses and a 3-week on-campus Intensive Study session.

 *Select courses are available online or in hybrid format.